The statue known as “Victory” was in the beginning called “Goddess of Liberty". She stood 10 foot tall and was made of

 today a lone lightening rod replaces her.

 The family of Anna and Donald R. Kraft has donated all of the funds needed to recreate the "Victory" Statue.

 The Kraft family

-has selected Vincent Tolpo and well known local artist to recreate "Victory".
+has selected Vincent Tolpo a well known local artist to recreate "Victory".

 artist and Art Casting of Illinois who will cast "Victory" with a planned unveiling on Sept.
 4th 2015 have been executed.

 Civil War Monument Fund